MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/02 Reference Notes/Omnivore/2024-04/2024 Morrowind May Modathon - Nexus Forum Announcement.md

 ---
-{"dg-publish":true,"permalink":"/02-reference-notes/omnivore/2024-04/2024-morrowind-may-modathon-nexus-forum-announcement/","title":"2024 Morrowind May Modathon - Nexus Forum Announcement","tags":["MW-May-Modathon-2024"]}
+{"dg-publish":true,"permalink":"/02-reference-notes/omnivore/2024-04/2024-morrowind-may-modathon-nexus-forum-announcement/","title":"2024 Morrowind May Modathon - Nexus Forum Announcement\n","metatags":{"description":"The 2024 Morrowind May Modathon Month Modding Competition - May 1st-June 2nd Looking to participate?
+Use the Modathon Logo in your mod description!
+Also, check out the Achievements Banner (Color Achievements Banner Black and White Achievements Banner) Got questions?
+Stop by the Modathon Discord C...","og:image":"https://i.imgur.com/LmCg5HX.png"},"tags":["MW-May-Modathon-2024"]}
 ---